ozcodex/siritie/doc/ideas.md

 - make meats and cooked food compostable
 - remove search bar in gui
 - cooking pot with oil converts unkooked food in its own cooked version
+- change composter to use wet loam and loam

 done: